How Much Ibuprofen is Too Much?

 If you pull a muscle while running, are experiencing menstrual cramps or have a killer headache, you’re likely to reach for an ibuprofen pill, such as Advil or Motrin, to reduce the inflammation and quash the pain.
 When taken correctly, ibuprofen is a safe and effective choice.

-Available both over-the-counter and by prescription, ibuprofen is a nonsteroidal anti-inflammatory drug (NSAID) that inhibits cyclooxygenase enzymes (COX) to prevent or reduce pain and inflammation.
-But, as is the case with most medications, ibuprofen is not a cure-all for all people.
+Available both over-the-counter and by prescription, ibuprofen is a nonsteroidal anti-inflammatory drug (NSAID) that inhibits cyclooxygenase enzymes to prevent or reduce pain and inflammation.

 Among the risks of chronic or incorrect ibuprofen use are: